billpark1234/ctf-writeup/20250824-BrunnerCTF/caffeine-(user).md

 # Solution
 Identify that this is some sort of injection exercise.
 Then, enter common injection commands to text fields to see if you see something. \
-It turns out that bash commands work.
+It turns out that bash commands work when checking order status.
 For example:
 ```shell
 ; ls
 ```